g-kimbell/fastnda/README.md

 fastnda convert --help
 ```

+> [!NOTE]
+> If you want to write files that use arrow (e.g. parquet/arrow/feather) that can be read by both `pandas` and `polars`, you must convert to `pandas` first.
+> In Python:
+> ```python
+> df.to_pandas().to_parquet(filename, compression="brotli")
+> ```
+>
+> In the CLI, pass the `--pandas` or `-p` flag:
+> ```bash
+> fastnda convert "my/neware/file.ndax" --format=parquet --pandas
+> ```
+>
+> If you write directly from `polars`, categorical columns are written in a way that cannot be read by pandas.
+> This is an issue with pyarrow/pandas, not FastNDA.

-## Differences between BTSDA and fastnda
+## Differences between BTSDA and FastNDA

 This package generally adheres very closely to the outputs from BTSDA, but there are some subtle differences aside from column names:
 - Capacity and energy
   - In Neware, capacity and energy can have separate columns for charge and discharge, and both can be positive
-  - In fastnda, capacity and energy are one column, charge is positive and discharge is negative
+  - In FastNDA, capacity and energy are one column, charge is positive and discharge is negative
-  - In fastnda, a negative current during charge will count negatively to the capacity, in Neware it is ignored
+  - In FastNDA, a negative current during charge will count negatively to the capacity, in Neware it is ignored
 - Cycle count
-  - In some Neware files, cycles are only counted when the step index goes backwards, this is an inaccurate definition
+  - In some Neware files, cycles are only counted when the step index goes backwards
-  - By default in fastnda, a cycle is when a charge and discharge step have been completed (or discharge then charge)
+  - By default in FastNDA, a cycle is when a charge and discharge step have been completed (or discharge then charge)
-  - The original behaviour can be accessed from fastnda, but is not generally recommended
+  - The original behaviour can be accessed from FastNDA by setting `cycle_mode = "raw"`
-- Status codes
+- Step types
-  - Neware sometimes uses "DChg" and sometimes "Dchg" for discharge, fastnda always uses "DChg"
+  - Neware sometimes uses "DChg" and sometimes "Dchg" for discharge, FastNDA always uses "DChg"
+  - Neware "Pulse Step" is here "Pulse"

+Besides speed, there are other benefits of using FastNDA or NewareNDA over BTSDA:
+  - Batch or automated file conversion is straightforward with Python or CLI
+  - BTSDA drops precision depending on the units you select, e.g. exporting to V is less precise than exporting to mV
+  - BTSDA drops time precision over time, e.g. after 1e6 seconds, all millisecond precision can be dropped
+  - BTSDA can also drop capacity/energy precision over time
+  - Different BTSDA versions need to be installed to open different .nda or .ndax files

+## Differences between FastNDA and NewareNDA

+- `fastnda` returns `polars` dataframes, `NewareNDA` returns `pandas` dataframes
+- Column names have changed
+- There is only one capacity and one energy column
+- Time is explicitly split into step time and total time

 ## Contributions